Terms and Conditions of Service

 II.
 INITIATING ELECTRIC SERVICE

 C. SECURITY DEPOSITS.
-AMLP may require any Customer, upon application for service or at any time, to furnish a security deposit in the form of cash or check, equal to an estimated bill for up to three months’ service or such other amount as permitted by applicable law or regulation.
-If a prior history of usage is established, the estimate shall be based on the highest three-month period of service.
-For new commercial and industrial Customers, AMLP will calculate the amount of the security deposit based on the best information available for electric usage for the type of business in which the Customer is engaged and in no event, shall such deposit be less than $300.
+AMLP may require any Customer, upon application for service or at any time, to furnish a security deposit in the form of cash or check, equal to an estimated bill for up to the three (3) months’ highest consumption or such other amount as permitted by applicable law or regulation.
+In no case will such deposit be less than $200.
+If a prior history of usage is established, the deposit shall be based on the highest three-month period of service.
+If no prior history exists or is unknown, AMLP will estimate the highest consumption three-month period and assign a value thereof.
+For new commercial and industrial Customers, AMLP will calculate the amount of the security deposit based on the best information available for electric usage for the type of business in which the Customer is engaged and in no case, shall such deposit be less than $300.
 AMLP may adjust the amount of the security deposit as necessary consistent with the Customer’s usage history and as otherwise may be necessary to ensure that the full deposit is maintained.
-The security deposit may be maintained for the full term of service.
+The security deposit will be maintained for the full term of service.
 Interest on security deposits held longer than six months shall be paid to the Customer or credited to the Customer’s account in accordance with applicable laws or regulations.
 AMLP may waive the security deposit, in its sole discretion, when payment of the charges may be secured through other means.

 D. CONTINGENT UPON RIGHTS.
 The supply of service is contingent upon AMLP’s ability to secure and retain the necessary location(s), rights-of-way or other property rights for its poles, wires, conduit, cable, and other equipment or apparatus.
 The Customer, at its sole expense, shall provide or secure any necessary permits, licenses, certificates, easements or rights-of-way on private property as may be required to enable AMLP to install and furnish the service for which application is made.
 AMLP, without liability, may suspend or terminate service if the Customer fails to maintain any such permits, licenses, certificates, easements or right-of-way grants required for such service.